-How are you different than your competitors?
-Are you a luxury brand or a budget brand?
-Are you provocative or conservative?
+How is your brand different than its competitors?
+Is it a luxury brand or a budget brand?
+Is it provocative or conservative?
 Indulgent or practical?

 Each of these qualities exists as a spectrum in your customer’s mind.
-Where your brand exists on the various spectra that are relevant to your brand category is how it is positioned.
+Where your brand exists on the spectra most relevant to its industry determines how it is positioned.

 Why Does Brand Positioning Matter?

 As you might imagine, the position your brand occupies in your customer’s mind is incredibly important.
 As Wikipedia notes, “positioning is one of the most powerful marketing concepts.”